- 6 Medium Eggs

 - Stir with a wooden spoon, lifting from the bottom of the pan, leave for 10 seconds and then stir again.
 Repeat until the eggs are setting.

-- Remove from the heat and allow to stand for 10-20 seconds to finish cooking then stir and serve.
+- Remove from the heat and allow to stand for 10-20 seconds to finish cooking then stir and serve on toast.
 Add pepper to taste.

 Detailed Nutritional Information